 Final grades are posted to the student’s transcript and may be accessed via the Student Information System (SIS).

 Every student receives a grade from the instructor of a course at the end of a semester or session.
-Instructors must enter grades on the course roster in SIS for processing by the Registrar’s Office no later than 96 hours or four days after the final examination or last date of that individual course.
+Instructors must enter grades on the course roster in SIS for processing by the Registrar’s Office no later than seven calendar days after the final examination or last date of that individual course.
 If an instructor finds they have made a grade error or missed entering a grade, the faculty member can complete a grade change in SIS, using the grading access they are provided, up through the end of the subsequent semester.
 Please contact the Registrar's office with any grading issues or questions as needed.

 *Failure to add grades in a timely manner delays processing of academic standing, conducting satisfactory academic progress assessment, degree conferral, issuing diplomas and/or transcript documents, reporting of accurate enrollment and degree data to various entities for compliance and can prevent students from registering for subsequent courses.